kyeah/undercov/README.md

 # undercov

 A Chrome extension to overlay code coverage reports from arbitrary HTTPS sources onto Github projects.

-This allows individuals and organizations to retrieve and overlay private reports through custom authentication mechanisms, without having to grant access or upload files and metadata to a third party.
+This allows individuals and organizations to:
+- [x] Retrieve and overlay private reports through custom authentication mechanisms, without having to upload files or grant access to third parties.

-* This extension is inspired by the [codecov browser extension](https://github.com/codecov/browser-extension) and the [coveralls-overlay project](https://github.com/kwonoj/coveralls-overlay).
-* Icon resource comes from Google's [material design icon library](https://www.google.com/design/icons/#ic_visibility).
+- [x] Retrieve and overlay reports from local filesystems.
+- [ ] Retrieve and overlay reports from available third parties, such as codecov and coveralls.

 ## Features